 In an even smaller number of cases (often only those of individuals personally known by U.S. diplomats, such as high profile figures and current or previous employees of a U.S. embassy or consulate), applicants might be able to obtain a referral from the local U.S. embassy or consulate.

-For one thing, the number of people who desire and are eligible for resettlement in the United States is likely to outnumber the limited number of slots available for refugee admission (and the number goes up or down year by year).
+For one thing, the number of people who desire and are eligible for resettlement in the United States is likely to outnumber the limited number of slots available for refugee admission (and this number goes up or down year by year).
 In addition, even though UNHCR has a decent record of getting its referrals accepted, the final admission decision can be made only by the U.S. Department of Homeland Security (DHS).

 Therefore, if you believe that you might also qualify for immigrating to the United States on some other grounds (especially if you have relatives in the country), then you might want to consider those alternatives first.